Calebp98/aisecuritygrants/index.markdown

 - We expect very powerful AI systems (e.g. AI systems that are capable of automating the majority of intellectual labour) to be built in the [next](https://milesbrundage.substack.com/p/times-up-for-ai-policy) [five](https://www.lesswrong.com/posts/K2D45BNxnZjdpSX2j/ai-timelines) years.
 - The current security posture of frontier labs, hyperscalers, and other critical parts of the AI supply chain is [insufficient for defending against sophisticated cyber attacks](https://www.rand.org/pubs/research_reports/RRA2849-1.html).
 - Defending against sophisticated cyber attacks could [significantly decrease the risk of a catastrophe](https://www.cold-takes.com/racing-through-a-minefield-the-ai-deployment-problem/) and increase the chance of humanity flourishing.
-- We suspect there are many high leverage projects that could be started by cybersecurity researchers, engineers, and policymakers; providing a path to funding could significantly increase the number of high velocity projects that start in the next year.
+- We believe cybersecurity researchers, engineers, and policymakers are ready to launch high-impact projects in this space.
+By providing streamlined funding, we aim to accelerate the development of dozens of critical initiatives over the next 12 months.

 ## Our advisors include staff from: